 We hope that this book will be a valuable resource for regulatory agencies (particularly in emerging markets) and companies alike, and will serve as a blue print, providing practical solutions to support initiatives for regulatory reform.

 Keyter AA, Salek S, Walker SR. Roadmap for regulatory performance: South Africa’s experience in enhancing the pharmaceutical review process.
-Amsterdam: Off Page; 2020.
+Hatfield: University of Hertfordshire; 2020.